Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 Intuitively, the leaves of the log tree can be considered a flat array representation of a binary tree.
 This structure is similar to the log tree, but distinguished by the fact that not all parent nodes have two children.
-In this representation, "leaf" nodes are stored in even-numbered indices, while "intermediate" nodes are stored in odd-numbered indices:
+In this representation, "leaf" log entries are stored in even-numbered indices, while "intermediate" log entries are stored in odd-numbered indices:

 ~~~ aasvg
                              X